dart-lang/language/working/augmentations/feature-specification.md

 *   The return type (if not omitted) is the same as the augmented declaration's return type.

-*   It has the same number of positional and optional parameters as the augmented declaration.
+*   It has the same number of positional parameters as the augmented declaration, and the same number of those are optional.

 *   It has the same set of named parameter names as the augmented declaration.

-*   For all corresponding pairs of parameters:
+*   For each corresponding pair of parameters:

+    *   They have the same name. _This is trivial for named parameters, but may fail to hold for positional parameters._

     *   They have the same type (if not omitted in the augmenting declaration).

+    *   If named, they both have the `required` modifier, or both don't have it.

-    *   They have the same `required` and `covariant` modifiers.
+    *   They both have the `covariant` modifier, or both don't have it.

     *For constructors, we do not require parameters to match in uses of initializing formals or super parameters.
 In fact, they are implicitly